-The NDIS can indeed provide funding to pay for those household activities, but only if they meet the reasonable and necessary criteria and directly related to your disability.
-For example, if you can’t mow the lawn because of your disability then you can hire a gardener to do so using your NDIS funds.
+In short, yes.
+The NDIS can provide funding for cleaning, gardening and maintenance, but only if they are related to your disability and meet the reasonable and necessary criteria.
+For example, if you're unable to mow the lawn because of your disability, you can hire a gardener through your NDIS funds.

-In some cases, what’s reasonable and necessary can get a bit more complex.
-If you live in a share house (or at home with your parents) and are unable to clean your room, then the NDIS will cover the cost of a cleaner – but only to clean your room.
-Because the rest of the house can be cleaned by the other residents, the NDIS does not consider it reasonable and necessary to cover the whole house.
+In some cases, the criteria for reasonable and necessary when it comes to NDIS cleaning, gardening or maintenance can get a little more complex.
+If you live in a share house (or at home with your parents) and are unable to clean your room, then the NDIS will cover the cost of a cleaner, but only to clean your room.
+As the rest of the house can be cleaned by the other residents, the NDIS doesn't consider it reasonable and necessary to cover the whole house.

-In most cases, if a person without a disability would have to hire a specialist to perform the job, such as hiring an electrician to rewire a socket or a plumber to fix water pipes, it won’t be covered by the NDIS.
+Also, as a general rule, specialist supports that anyone (including people without disability) have a need to hire from time to time, like an electrician to rewire a socket or a plumber to fix water pipes, won’t be covered by the NDIS.

-Use this chart to help you work out if you can use your NDIS funds to help pay for a gardener, cleaner or even a handyman:
+Use this chart to help you work out if you can use your NDIS funds to help pay for gardening, cleaning, or even a handyman:

-The NDIS includes these various household activities under Support Category 1 (Assistance with Daily Living).
+The NDIS includes activities, such as cleaning, gardening and home maintenance, under Support Category 1 (Assistance with Daily Living).
 This is a Core Support, so if you have funding in your plan’s Core budget you can use it to get help around the house or garden.